wywywy01/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

 The `edX Release Notes`_ contain a summary of changes that are deployed to edx.org.
 Those changes are part of the master branch of the edX Platform in GitHub.
 You can also find `release announcements`_ on the open.edx.org website.
-You can subscribe to have these weekly release announcements sent to your email account.

-Changes listed for 11 January 2017 and before are included in the Ficus release of Open edX.
+Changes listed for 10 January 2017 and before are included in the Ficus release of Open edX.
 Changes after that point will be in future Open edX releases.